When is registration?

-Kris Ward is responsible for coordination of the online registration database for the club's Recreational program.
+The Club Registrar is responsible for coordination of the online registration database for the club's Recreational program.
 That position is currently vacant and will be filled prior to the start of the fall 2015 season.
-The Club Registrar works side-by-side with Kris Ward, all of the age group commissioners and Tom Gross, who manages all of the operational aspects of the program and provides support and guidance to more than 750 men and women who volunteer as age group directors, coaches and managers.
+The Club Registrar works side-by-side with Kris Ward, all of the age group commissioners and Tom Gross, who coordinates all of the operational aspects of the program and provides support and guidance to more than 750 men and women who volunteer as age group directors, coaches and managers.

 What are the rules and regulations that I need to follow?

-There are specific rules and regulations for players, parents, coaches and managers tocomply with in our Recreational program.
+There are specific rules and regulations for players, parents, coaches and managers to comply with in our Recreational program.
 This includesa comprehensive Code of Conduct for players, coaches and parents, sideline ethics for parents, coaches responsibilities and general guidelines pertaining to fair play, sportsmanship and positive encouragement for all youth participants.

 Who sets the policies and procedures for the Recreational program?

-All policies and procedures pertaining to the Recreational program are established by the Board of Directors and upheld by the Open Committee, which works directly with Kris Ward and Tom Gross to provide governance and oversight of the program.
+All policies and procedures pertaining to the Recreational program are established by the Board of Directors and upheld by the Recreational Program Advisory Committee, which works directly with Kris Ward and Tom Gross to provide governance and oversight of the program.

 Where are games and practices held?